ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 its uncertainty.
 As well, the updated estimate is used to predict the next state, and so on.

-To summarize, the application of a Kalman filter requires several input parameters:
+So, the application of a Kalman filter requires several input parameters:
 * Initial state estimate,
 * Initial state covariance matrix,
 * State transition matrix,